 Fleet owners need to have an understanding of the International Fuel Tax Agreement (IFTA) regulations.
-Although it was designed to make carriers’ and collectors’ lives easier, IFTA is still an arduous tax filing process depending on your state.
+Though designed to make carriers’ and collectors’ lives easier, IFTA is an arduous tax filing process depending on your state.

 What is IFTA Tax Filing?

-IFTA began in the late 1980s and was required by law in 1996.
+IFTA began in the late 1980s and became law in 1996.
 It allows member jurisdictions to collect and dispense taxes based on the use of motor fuel.
-This makes it easier for inter-jurisdictional carriers to pay taxes and report on fuel purchased.
+This method makes it easier for inter-jurisdictional carriers to pay taxes and report on fuel purchased.

-Before IFTA, truck drivers were required to obtain fuel permits from every state that they entered.
-The process was inefficient and added additional costs, loss of time and extra fuel consumed to and from permit purchasing centers.
+Before IFTA, truck drivers had to obtain fuel permits from every state they entered.
+The process was inefficient and added costs, loss of time, and extra fuel consumption to and from permit purchasing centers.

 States and Provinces Participation

-Forty-eight states and 10 provinces in Canada are members of the IFTA and only six jurisdictions are not IFTA members.
-These include the northern Canadian territories of Nunavut, the Northwest Territories and the Yukon, as well as Alaska, Hawaii and the District of Columbia.
+Forty-eight states and ten provinces in Canada are members of the IFTA, and only six jurisdictions are not IFTA members.
+These include the northern Canadian territories of Nunavut, the Northwest Territories, and the Yukon, as well as Alaska, Hawaii, and the District of Columbia.

 Owners of qualified motor vehicles are required to apply for an IFTA license and file fuel tax reports.
 According to the IFTA Articles of Agreements, commercial vehicles must meet the following criteria:

-- A motor vehicle used, designed or maintained for transportation of persons or property;
+- A motor vehicle used, designed, or maintained for the transportation of persons or property;

 - Having two axles and a gross vehicle weight or registered gross vehicle weight;